ArthurB26/PC-robotics/Jackbord/README.md

  8. Once the Jackbord Option has gone green click the play icon

 You have successfully connected your Jackbord Pro to your computer

+### Testing Your Connection

+You can test the connection to your Jackbord by going to the CMD tab on the side or clicking ctrl + X  or ⌘ + X to open a terminal window then type hi and you should see it respond with somthing similar to

+    > Hello from 10DF

+    (c) JackBord Works Ltd

+If you have a physical jackbord the lights on it will light up